grafolean/grafolean/doc/HOWTO-NetFlow.md

 #### 2) Enable (suggested) entity

-Grafolean helps with configuration by automatically creating the entities that correspond to any NetFlow exporter it is getting data from (see "Monitored entities").
-It might take up to 2 minutes for the suggestions to appear.
+Grafolean helps with configuration by automatically creating the entities for any NetFlow exporter it is getting the data from (see "Monitored entities").
+Note that it may take up to 2 minutes for the suggestions to appear.

 However, these entities are not automatically enabled.
 To do so, click on the name of the entity (which is IP + `"(NetFlow exporter)"` by default) -> Settings, then edit NetFlow protocol:
 - for Credentials select `Default NetFlow credential`